tlswg/tls13-spec/draft-ietf-tls-tls13.md

 keys used for the handshake, as described in {{key-calculation}}.
 It is also used with TLS Exporters {{RFC5705}}.

-Once the hs_master_secret has been computed, the premaster secret should be deleted from memory.
+Once the hs_master_secret has been computed, the premaster secret SHOULD be deleted from memory.

 Once the last non-Finished message has been sent, the client and